Viewing in the WebGUI¶

 The protocol of the traffic that created the state, such as TCP, UDP, ICMP, or ESP.

-The number of packets observed matching the state from the source and destination sides.
+The number of packets the firewall has observed which match the state from the source and destination sides.

-The total size of packets observed matching the state from the source and destination sides.
+The total size of packets the firewall has observed which match the state from the source and destination sides.

 The State Filter panel enables quick searching of the state table contents to find items of interest.